Areas of Expertise

 About

-Scott is a Psychologist, Hakomi Graduate and jazz musician who has extensive experience working with adults and young adults.
+Scott is a clinical psychologist, Hakomi Graduate and jazz musician who has extensive experience working with adults and young adults.
 Scott holds a Masters Degree in Clinical Psychology and is a Graduate of the Hakomi Mindful Somatic Psychotherapy training.
-Scott also performs professionally, composes music, and teaches jazz improvisation.
+He is also a trial therapist on Psychedelic Assisted Psychotherapy trial based at St Vincent's Hospital Sydney.
+Scott performs professionally, composes music.
+Scott has a particular interest in working with creative arts interventions, the integration of psychedelic experiences, and those wishing to maximise creativity in their lives.

 Qualifications